 A banded property tax that is levied on domestic properties.
-The banding is based on assessed property values at 1 April 1991.
+The banding is based on assessed

 CREDITOR

 Amount owed by the Council for work done, goods received or services rendered within the accounting period, but for which payment has not been made by the end of that accounting period.